-- No evidence or low likelihood of trophic cascades, phase shifts, biodiversity impacts or ecosystem state changes as a result of this, or comparable, fishing activity. - Target species is not of exceptional ecological significance (e.g. keystone species, forage species, top predator).
+- There is no evidence or low likelihood of biological impacts as a result of this, or comparable, fishing activity. - Target species is not of exceptional ecological significance (e.g. keystone species, forage species, top predator).
 If target species is of high ecological value, this factor is explicitly accounted for in harvest control rules. - Marine reserves or fishery closures are demonstrably effectively supporting maintenance of ecosystem function.